-Introductory Therapist Workshop (16 and 17 November)
+Introductory Workshop on Psychedelic Therapy (16 and 17 November)

 The workshop will introduce clinicians, psychotherapists, counsellors and those working in mental healthcare, to various approaches in psychedelic treatment for mental illness.
 Medicine-assisted therapy is not yet legal in Australia, outside of a research context.
 However, given the impressive early clinical evidence to date, and the near-term regulatory changes predicted in the US and EU subject to forthcoming data, these workshops will contribute to preparing the Australian context for regulatory changes in the coming years.